 Our Services What can the Return to Work program do for you?

-Physical therapy care of work injuries from acute to chronic
+Provide physical and/or occupational therapy for work injuries from acute to chronic

-Physical therapy to address work issues due to personal injury
+Physical and/ or Occupational therapy to address work issues due to personal injury or illness

 Functional Capacity Evaluations